-This paper is not intended to prescribe specific programs or a list of techniques to implement in Rather it is intended as a the near term. resource for those charged with guiding the program through the next decade or so as the radar ages and undergoes a planned service life extension.
-The authors hope is that this will stimulate bold thinking in this regard and the goal is to ensure the radar evolves with the demand for increasing services in a time of shrinking There is no technical barrier resources. preventing the radar from serving the public for the next twenty years in the same excellent manner as it has over the past twenty.
+This paper is not intended to prescribe specific programs or a list of techniques to implement for future signal processing.
+Rather it is intended as a resource for those charged with guiding the program through the next decade or so as the radar ages and undergoes a planned service life extension.
+The author's hope is that this will stimulate bold thinking in this regard and the goal is to ensure the radar evolves with the demand for increasing services in a time of shrinking resources.
+There is no technical barrier preventing the radar from serving the public for the next twenty years in the same excellent manner as it has over the past twenty.